A primer on semiconvex functions in general potential theories: The Subharmonic Addition Theorem

 \end{cor}

 \begin{proof} Let $u\in \call F(X)$, $v \in \call G(X)$.
 Since the result is local, it is sufficient to show that, for each $x\in X$, one has $u+v \in \call H( U)$, where $ U$ is any neighborhood of $x$.
 Hence by upper semicontinuity we may assume that $u$ and $v$ are bounded above.
-Also, we may assume that $u$ and $v$ are bounded below, since it suffices to consider, for any positive integer $m$, the subharmonics $u \vee (\phi -m) \defeq \max\{u, \phi - m\} \in \call F( U)$ and $v \vee (\psi -m) \defeq \max\{v, \psi- m\} \in \call G( U)$, for some bounded quadratic functions $\phi \in \call F( U)$ and $\psi \in \call G( U)$, and then take the limit $m\to \infty$.
-We have already highlighted in \Cref{exquadsub} that the existence of such quadratic functions is guaranteed by the topological property \eqref{(T)} and that their translations by negative constants are still subsolutions by the sliding property yielded by the properness condition \eqref{(N)}, while the \emph{truncated} functions are subharmonic thanks to the \emph{maximum property} of constant coefficient subequation.
-With these assumptions, by \Cref{prop:approx} there exist sequences $\{u_j\}$, $\{v_j\}$ of quasi-convex subharmonics near $x$ that converge monotonically downward to $u, v$ respectively, as $j \to \infty$.
-By \Cref{add} we know that $u_j + v_j \in \call H(X)$ and by the \emph{decreasing sequence property} we conclude $u+v \in \call H(X)$. \end{proof}
+Also, we may assume that $u$ and $v$ are bounded below, since it suffices to consider, for any positive integer $m$, the subharmonics $\max\{u, \phi - m\} \in \call F( U)$ and $\max\{v, \psi- m\} \in \call G( U)$, for some bounded quadratic functions $\phi \in \call F( U)$ and $\psi \in \call G( U)$, and then take the limit $m\to \infty$.
+Recall that we have already highlighted in \Cref{exquadsub} that the existence of such quadratic functions is guaranteed by the topological property \eqref{(T)'}, and that their translations by negative constants are still subsolutions by the \emph{sliding property} (\Cref{elemprop}(iv)) yielded by the properness condition \eqref{(N)'}, while the \emph{truncated} functions are subharmonic thanks to the \emph{maximum property} (\Cref{elemprop}(ii)).
+With these assumptions, by \Cref{prop:approx} there exist sequences $\{u_j\}_{j\in\N}$ and $\{v_j\}_{j\in\N}$ of semiconvex subharmonics near $x$ that converge monotonically downward to $u$ and $v$, respectively.
+By \Cref{add} we know that $u_j + v_j \in \call H(X)$ and by the \emph{decreasing sequence property} (\Cref{elemprop}(v)) we conclude that $u+v \in \call H(X)$. \end{proof}

-We conclude this section with some remarks on the utility, limitations and generalizations of the subharmonic addition theorem for constant coefficient subequations in Corollary \ref{ccsa}.
-First, we give one important use of Corollary \ref{ccsa}, which concerns the valiidty of the comparison principle and will be the subject of Section \ref{sec:comp}.
+We conclude this section with some remarks on the utility, limitations and generalizations of the subharmonic addition theorem for constant coefficient subequations in \Cref{ccsa}.
+First, we give one important use of it, which concerns the validity of the comparison principle and will be the subject of \Cref{chap:comp}.